bucs110fall2024/final-project-logan-and-reggie-s-team/final_project/README.md

 ## Project Description

-The game will consist of varying ingredients andrecipes for the user to create, and must fulfill various orders asked by customers.
+The game will consist of varying ingredients and recipes for the user to create, and must fulfill various orders asked by customers.

 ***